holman/hopper/README.md

     rake setup

 This will clone down six repos locally for you to play with.
+You'll then want to start up the Resque job server:

+    foreman start jobs

 If you want to index other projects, run: